California Food Literacy Center

 We feed.
 By introducing healthy, sustainable snacks and introducing children to new fruits and vegetables with our curriculum, we empower students to explore new foods, feed themselves—and make smart choices.

 We train.
 As demand for food literacy education from schools and nonprofits grows, so does the need for teachers trained to teach food literacy.
-Our Food Literacy Academy provides an intensive 10-week training for community members who are screened through an application process, and asked to commit 100 annual hours of volunteer service to our community, helping bring our curriculum to more schools and nonprofits.
+Our Food Literacy Academy provides an intensive 9-week training for community members who are screened through an application process, and asked to commit volunteer service to our community, helping bring our curriculum to more schools and nonprofits.

 We believe that good food should be fun!
 We focus on the positive side of food, sharing practical, affordable, and approachable ways to eat well, rather than harping on what foods people should avoid or eliminate.
 We aim to engage rather than frighten.

 We don’t rely on anecdotes to know that our programs are working.
 We test and measure our programs, using evaluation data to improve as we discover best practices to create lasting change.
-In our pilot program pre-test, we asked K-1st graders if healthy snacks taste good; 82% of kids said “no.” After 1 month 92% of the kids said “yes.”
-Additionally, 75% of children K-5th grade say it matters where their food comes from.
+After three months of food literacy, 92% of the kids say healthy food tastes good.
+Additionally, 75% of children say it matters where their food comes from.